barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 Now that we appreciate the difficult in sampling from a distribution, we can appreciate the motivation behind the development of MCMC.

+### Next section
+So now we know why we want MCMC.
+We have a model and we have some data.
+We want to fit the model to the data.
+We are obstructed by the evidence.
+Note that if we ignore the evidence component, then we at least have a function that is proportional to our desired posterior distribution.
+If it were a discrete distribution, it'd be quite easy to make statements about it because we could easily compute the relative probabilities of the outputs.
+But because it's continuous we don't get so lucky.

+TODO explain why we only need a function that is proportional to posterior.
+Does it need to sum to 1?
+How is that any different than normalizing constant?

 ### A quick aside about Bayesian stats and inference

 I was familiar with Bayes' formula, but I don't think I appreciated the meaning of the equation in the context of MCMC originally.